Automate to Survive: a Celerity and Adobe event

 Customer journeys are complex, so reacting to them in real-time is naturally even more complex.
 The five stages are largely agreed to be:

 Different parts of your digital marketing strategy should address each part of this journey.
 Adobe Campaign helps to address this complex journey by automating the activities associated with each stage.
 You can integrate with other solutions within the Adobe Marketing Cloud, such as Adobe Analytics, as well as home-grown solutions and direct mail services.
-You can also trigger communications from web and email behaviour, set up a CRM feed and create geo-targeting.
+You can also trigger communications from web and email behavior, set up a CRM feed and create geo-targeting.
 Social listening is also the latest data-driven tactic used to achieve hyper-relevancy.

 Data-driven technology allows you to respond to customers in real-time and provide a more relevant experience, but innovative experiences and new ideas that feed into the customer journey is what make them advocates for your brand.
 This is where automation can really benefit your brand in terms of a competitive advantage, because you can now provide your team with essential thinking time.